xd009642/xd009642.github.io/_posts/2026-XX-XX-Fork-Off-fixing-an-old-Tarpaulin-bug.markdown

 With a flaky test though, the first thing to do should be to recreate it.
 Searching online I found some sources that said Github Actions Runners get 4 vCPU for open-source project.
-Github Actions runners in my experience tend to have wild variance in times for the same CI job so we can assume the instances do a lot of other things at once.
+Github Actions runners in my experience tend to have wild variance in times for the same CI job so we can assume the instances are often fairly saturated with other jobs.
 To try and recreate the running environment I've ran the Rust bullseye docker image with 0.25 CPU and then ran Tarpaulin with 4 test threads.

 ```